cs50nestm/cs50labs/arrays/README.md

 ...
 ```

-We can see prety quickly that it's going to get pretty boring typing in so much repetitive code!
+We can see pretty quickly that it's going to get pretty boring typing in so much repetitive code!

-Instead, we can use an array, named `student` that can store 30 floating point values.
+Instead, we can use an array, named `student` that can store 30 floating point values:

 ```c
 float student[30];